Distributed Cooperative Organization (DisCO) Governance Model V 3.0

 - Violetta will have a total of 3,125 € in her account

 - Roy will have a total of 3,125 € in his account

 Guerrilla Translation's chosen tool for decision making is Loomio, which has all the features the collective needs (it fits like a glove with the original Open Enterprise Model) and is made by people GT loves and whose values it respects and celebrates.
-For anyone not familiar with Loomio, it is decision making platform based on the logic of Occupy and other self-organised assemblies.
-There are various level of privacy within Loomio Groups.
+For anyone not familiar with Loomio, it is a decision-making platform based on the logic of Occupy and other self-organized assemblies.
+There are various levels of privacy within Loomio Groups.

 Decision making typically involves the following steps:

 For this example, we will be centering on the committed sphere where the Guerrilla Translators group together.